 Air Travel Tips for families traveling with the diabetes dragon

-If your family is travelling by air, you are likely to be subject to more security measures and have less freedom of movement (think delays on the tarmac, or re-routing due to weather).
-As a result, it is wise to consider the following guidelines.
+Travel can be stressful for anyone; travelling with a child with diabetes can add additional worry: What if we run into problems at airport security?
+Will they let me bring juice on board the plane?
+When travelling by air, you are likely to be subject to more security measures and have less freedom of movement (think delays on the tarmac, or re-routing due to weather).

 Tips for Air Travel (Airport Security):